jonnyderme/Analysis-of-Electricity-Power-Systems/README.md

-# Analysis-of-Electricity-Power-Systems
+# Analysis of Electricity Power Systems
-# Calculation of the optimal start-up, operation and reservation schedule of (thermal and hydroelectric) units of a private producer
+## Calculation of the optimal start-up, operation and reservation schedule of (thermal and hydroelectric) units of a private producer

-## 📘 Course
-**Power System Analysis** (8th Semester)
+---

+### Optional Assignment for "Analysis of Electricity Power Systems" Coursework (2023)
+Assignment for the "Analysis of Electricity Power Systems" Course
+Faculty of Engineering, AUTh
+School of Electrical and Computer Engineering
+Electronics and Computers Department

+📚 *Course:* Computer Graphics
+🏛️ *Faculty:* AUTh - School of Electrical and Computer Engineering
+📅 *Semester:* 7th Semester, 2023–2024

+---

 ## 📌 Problem Description
 A small private electricity producer  owns two (2) thermal and three (3) hydroelectric generation units.
 The technical specifications of these units are provided in **Table 1**.
 The producer participates in the **day-ahead electricity market**, assuming that the clearing prices for the next 24 hours are known through forecasts.
 As a **price-taker**, the producer cannot influence the market price due to holding a small market share.